 Problem Probable Cause What to Do Clamping force not sufficient at bevel angles other than 45°.
 Bevel lock needs adjusting.
 Go to Maintaining Your Saw, Adjustments for Wear, Bevel Lock.
 Depth of cut varies from one end of the workpiece to the other.
 Table top not parallel with arm.
 Go to Alignment of the Blade, Leveling Front Table.
 Blade tends to advance Dull blade.
-Replace or sharpen blade.
-Blade tends to advance through lumber too fast.
-Dull blade.
+Replace or sharpen blade. through lumber too fast.
 Not advancing saw properly.
 Draw saw blade across lumber with a slow and steady pull.
+Table cannot be leveled.
+(Right side is higher than left side with no adjustment left, or vice versa.)
+Column support shifted where it mounts to saw base.
+Loosen the six bolts that hold the column support to the saw base and shift arm.